godfatherofpolka/RyhinerBoundingBoxTool/README.md

 # RyhinerBoundingBoxTool

-A collection of some simple Javascript prototype tools I have created during my mandatory Swiss civil service in order to facilitate the addition of coordinates to the bibliographic metadata of the [Ryhiner Map Collection](http://www.ub.unibe.ch/content/suchen__finden/sondersammlungen/the_ryhiner_map_collection/index_ger.html) at the University Library Bern.
+A collection of some simple Javascript prototype tools I have created during my mandatory Swiss civil service in order to facilitate the addition of coordinates to the bibliographic metadata of the [Ryhiner Map Collection](http://www.ub.unibe.ch/content/suchen__finden/sondersammlungen/the_ryhiner_map_collection/index_ger.html) at the University Library Berne.

 Some documentaion can be found at [doc/RyhinerBoundingBoxToolDoku.pdf](doc/RyhinerBoundingBoxToolDoku.pdf) (unfortunately, German only).